 Scapes is a mode where players can enjoy traveling around the world to take unforgettable photographs of their favorite cars.
 There are more 2500 locales that serve as the backdrop to your images, with each "Spot" captured with HDR technology.
-With real light expressions and various effects that provide a wide range of freedom in expression, you'll not take elaborated photographs that are almost impossible to take in real life, but learn about the art of photography as well.
+With real light expressions and various effects that provide a wide range of freedom in expression, you'll not only take elaborate photographs that are almost impossible to take in real life, but learn about the art of photography as well.

-In ‘Race Photo’ players can capture the dynamic moments of a race: by pausing the race and enter that scene, it allows players to take some incredible photographs that would be extremely difficult to take in real life.
+In ‘Race Photo’ players can capture the dynamic moments of a race: by pausing the race and entering that scene, it allows players to take some incredible photographs that would be extremely difficult to take in real life.

 Showcase: Where players can interact with each other around the world via user generated content

-Saved replays, photos, liveries, stickers and paint colors can be viewed in Showcase.
+Saved replays, photos, liveries, decals and paint colors can be viewed in Showcase.
 This content can be shared with other players online, and other players' creations can also be downloaded if made public.
 Players can enjoy interacting with other users around the world through these creations.

 Ray tracing to maximize visuals, and an evolved weather simulation model